About the Committee

 INTRODUCTION TO THE STANDING SENATE COMMITTEE ON

 The Standing Senate Committee on National Finance was first created in May 1919 as the Committee on Finance, and, in 1968, it was renamed the Committee on National Finance.
 From the beginning, the committee’s field of interest has been government spending, either directly through the estimates or indirectly through bills that provide borrowing authority or bear upon the spending proposals identified in the estimates.
-The committee also has a mandate to examine the report of the Auditor General.
+The committee also has a mandate to examine the reports of the Auditor General.

 Though a large part of the committee’s work is devoted to the review of the government’s estimates and issues arising out of that review, the committee has conducted major studies in areas as diverse as Canada’s equalization policy; financial security for seniors; the costs and benefits of Canada’s one-cent coin; and potential reasons for price discrepancies between Canada and the United States.